anachkhaidze/hallucinations_cogsci2025/README.md

 # Visual Imagery Vividness Predicts the Complexity of Induced Hallucinations

 This repository contains all the data, code, and materials required to reproduce the analyses presented in the above article.
-The Ganzflicker study can be found [here](https://forms.gle/tdKRKhva3uqC68tS9).
+The Ganzflicker study from [(Königsmark et al., 2021)](https://www.sciencedirect.com/science/article/pii/S0010945221001957) can be found [here](https://forms.gle/tdKRKhva3uqC68tS9).

-This repository is a Quarto project endowed with an `renv` R environment to ensure the stability of the packages used in the analysis and to guarantee the reproducibility of the results.

 ### Contents